 Electrical

-How Much Does an Electrical Panel Upgrade Cost (2023 Guide)
+How Much Does an Electrical Panel Upgrade Cost (2024 Guide)

 A 200 amp electrical panel upgrade costs about $1,630 to $4,070, with a National average cost of $2,730.
-If updating the home’s entire electrical system, you could spend anywhere from $8,000 to $15,000 or more.
+Updating the home’s electrical system could cost anywhere from $8,000 to $15,000.

 Regardless of age, we recommend upgrading your existing panel in older homes when the electrical service or panel is too small, at maximum capacity, or lacks current UL safety standards.